Putaonjfu/WDTS/README.md

 Next, apply the geometric and topological interwoven optimization to the preliminary skeleton.

 Configure the input and output directories directly inside the `run_interwoven_optimization.py` script.
-You can point these to the `testdata` folder:
+You can point these to your skeleton and TLS directories:

 ```python
 # Please set the input directory of the skeleton files for interwoven optimization.